“Black Thought in the Hour of Chaos”

 The conversation on November 6th will focus on the courage of people and communities of courage.
 West, Perry and Glaude will draw from past thinkers to speculate on a progressive future.
 Cornel West’s new book Black Prophetic Fire frames this discussion.
 In the book, he examines Frederick Douglass, W.E.B.
 Du Bois, Martin Luther King Jr., Ella Baker, Malcolm X, and Ida B. Wells as prophets of black America.

 Our conversation series demonstrates the Center’s commitment to modeling a form of engagement that enriches public discussion on a range of topics including: politics, music, literature, and the arts.
-The series brings together two public figures, from the same or different fields, to share perspectives on their work and insights into our society.
+The series brings together public figures, from the same or different fields, to share perspectives on their work and insights into our society.